dartmouth-cs98/17f-webadventure/README.md

 # WebAdventure

 WebAdventure is a Chrome Extension that provides a unique and fun way of interacting with Wikipedia via a game format.
-Players interact with webpages in a multiplayer snake game that combines reading content with the competitive multiplayer snake game.

-We developed the game by adapting the popular game of Snake and [paper.io](http://www.best.io/paper-io) so that it takes place on the text of a webpage (we choose Wikipedia.com for this iteration).
-Players fight for control of a webpage by taking up area with the limitation they cannot exceed the boundaries of the content and cannot run into any snake trail (their own or any opponents').
-They  As the game runs the player's stats (score, area collected) are displayed to other users.

-For mockups of the page, please visit https://github.com/dartmouth-cs98/17f-webadventure/wiki and click on the link titled "Link to Figma"
+Players compete against each other in a version of the "Wiki Game."
+For each player, the object of the game is to reach the "goal" page before any other player does.

 Example of Game:
 ![Snake in Action](assets/Gameplay.png)